Tkachov/Square/02_docs/en/05_Controller.md

 ----
 ##### `void save(string filename)`
-Saves current application state in file with name **filename** in the subfolder "saves".
+Saves current application state in file with name **filename** in the subfolder “saves”.

 ----
 ##### `void load(string filename)`
-Loads application state from file with name **filename** from the subfolder "saves".
+Loads application state from file with name **filename** from the subfolder “saves”.

 ----
 ##### `string get_option(string key)`